Opentrons/Protocols/protocols/04eeb1-part-4/README.md

 	* Illumina COVIDSeq Test

 ## Description
 The Illumina COVIDSeq Test is a high-throughput, next-generation sequencing test that is used fo detecting SARS-CoV-2 in patient samples.
-This protocol is the fourth part of a seven part protocol that is run on the OT-2 for this kit.
+This protocol is the fourth part of a seven-part protocol that is run on the OT-2 for this kit.

 * Part 1: Anneal RNA
 * Part 2: Synthesize First Strand cDNA